KCOB (AM)

 KCOB (1280 AM) is a commercial radio station that serves the community of Newton, Iowa.
 The station primarily broadcasts an oldies format, but also provides local and national news, weather and sports.
-KCOB is owned by Alpha Media, through licensee Alpha Media Licensee LLC.
+KCOB is owned by Connoisseur Media, through licensee Alpha Media Licensee LLC.

-The station also broadcasts the St. Louis Cardinal baseball games, as well as the Newton High School football and basketball games.
+The station also broadcasts St. Louis Cardinals baseball games, as well as Newton High School football and basketball games.